jbcodeforce/ML-studies/docs/ml/deep-learning.md

 | Loss function	| Binary cross entropy.
 For multi-class Cross entropy |
 | Optimizer | SGD (stochastic gradient descent), Adam (see torch.optim for more options) |

-Below is an example of very simple NN in PyTorch
+Below is an example of very simple NN in PyTorch:

 ```python
 from torch import nn